Opalite (song): Critical reception

-Critical reception of "Opalite" was generally positive, with emphasis on its uplifting and optimistic message.
+Critical reception of "Opalite" was positive, with emphasis on its uplifting and optimistic message.
 Its shimmering and "glossy" production drew plaudits.
-USA Todays Bryan West described the melody as being "as addictive as a narcotic".
-Varietys Chris Willman called the chorus "a sheer pheromone rush".
-According to Lauren Hague of Clash, "Opalite" is "destined to be a radio 'pop song of the summer' style hit", boasting an "infectious" hook and a "delightful" bridge that showcases Swift's upper register vocals.
+Writing for USA Today, Bryan West described the melody as being "as addictive as a narcotic", while Melissa Ruggeri deemed it the best song of 2025.
+Varietys Chris Willman called the refrain "a sheer pheromone rush".
+According to Lauren Hague of Clash, "Opalite" is "destined to be a radio 'pop song of the summer' style hit", boasting an "infectious" hook and a "delightful" bridge that showcases Swift's upper-register vocals.
 Similarly, Kristen S. Hé of NME called the song a sweet, "obvious radio single".
 Soares described it as a catchy, bubbly, danceable track.
 According to Alan Light from Esquire, "Opalite" is a "straight-up bop, dizzy in love".

-BBC's Mark Savage praised the song's "breezy" composition, describing them as "unfurling like a blossoming romance".
+BBC News's Mark Savage praised the song's "breezy" composition, describing it as "unfurling like a blossoming romance".
 Maria Sherman of the Associated Press admired the swooning, "addictive and idiosyncratic Swiftisms" the song offers, claiming "Opalite" would not work for any other artist.
-She noted that the song has an "almost iridiscent" sonic quality, while Anna Gaca of Pitchfork thought the song is theatrical in sound.
+She noted that the song has an "almost iridescent" sonic quality, while Anna Gaca of Pitchfork thought the song is theatrical in sound.

-Many regarded the song an album highlight.
+Several critics considered the song a highlight of The Life of a Showgirl.
 The Los Angeles Times critic Mikael Wood liked its "gorgeous", laid-back sound.
 Durva More of The Economic Times called "Opalite" a stand-out for its themes of emotional growth and self-forgiveness, and for a display of Swift's hopeful side.
-Caroline Darney of For the Win placed it number-one on their ranking of the songs of The Life of a Showgirl, praising its joyous and "sweet" atmosphere.
-Jason Lipshutz of Billboard ranked it 8th in his list, describing it as a "slick, shimmying" track with a lively, singable chorus.
-Prestige Hong Kong critic Bushra Jung also ranked it 8th, calling it an "infectiously, contagiously happy" song with an explosive, thumping chorus.
-Harper's Bazaar editors ranked it 6th best from the album.
-Willman considered "Opalite" as a surprising change of pace within in the album.
+Caroline Darney of For the Win placed it number one in their ranking of the album's 12 songs, praising its joyous and "sweet" atmosphere.
+Molanphy called it the album's "perkiest ditty".
+Jason Lipshutz of Billboard ranked it 8th in his list, describing it as a "slick, shimmying" track with a lively, singable refrain.
+Prestige Hong Kongs Bushra Jung also ranked it 8th, calling it an "infectiously, contagiously happy" song with an explosive, thumping refrain.
+Harper's Bazaar editors ranked it the 6th-best song on the album.
+Willman considered "Opalite" as a surprising change of pace within the album.
 Gaca picked "Opalite" as one of the album's best songs, describing it as "a better-days-ahead anthem".
-Gina Wurtz of Screen Rant described the song as the "most upbeat, fun pop song" that Swift has released, and further praised it as "the master of pop music".

-There were some lukewarm comments.
-Carl Wilson of Slate named the song a near perfect "classic Max Martin banger", but preferred its choruses and bridge over the "dull" verses.
-Wren Graves of Consequence quipped "Opalite" has a "fine but forgettable" chorus.
-Soares of Collider placed the song 9th in her ranking of the album's songs, finding its lyricism sub-par for Swift's songwriting acumen.
+The song also received a few mixed reviews.
+Carl Wilson of Slate named the song a near-perfect "classic Max Martin banger", but preferred its refrains and bridge over the "dull" verses.
+Wren Graves of Consequence quipped that "Opalite" has a "fine but forgettable" refrain.
+Soares of Collider placed the song 9th in her ranking of the album's 12 songs, finding its lyricism subpar for Swift's songwriting acumen.